 I love working which is great.
 I love it so much and I am learning so much from [my colleagues] Alan, Lee, Tim, Matthew, Jake and Brad.
 I am grateful for getting to have this job offer.
 To be honest, I have never been so happy like this before.
 I am over the moon so you see even with my disability I don’t let it stop me from learning new skills or new jobs, and most importantly I don’t let anyone tell me that I can’t do anything just because I have a learning disability.
 I have proven to myself that I can do anything that I want to do, and I am so thankful to have so many people over the years to help me through primary school, high school, and now with my job at Mambourin.

 Are you a business looking for commercial services?
 We can make a contribution to our community, together.
-Find out more about the benefits of working with our MBS Australian Disability Enterprise that opens up opportunities for people living with disability.
+Find out more about the benefits of working with our social enterprise, Mambourin Business Solutions (MBS).
+We open up opportunities for people living with disability.